By Tracy Murnan Stackhouse and Sarah Scharfenaker

-We also like to have a way for children to communicate if they are “ready” or “not ready” for the next activity, event or interaction (demand).
+We also like to have a way for children to communicate if they are “ready” or “not ready” for the next activity, event, or interaction (demand).
 This helps them learn to identify their “state” of preparation or readiness for the next demands or challenges.
 The nice thing about this strategy is that it takes the focus off the children “not being ready” for a new activity and helps them learn how to get themselves ready (prepared) for the next task.
 The children are cued using visuals and modeling.
-The goal is to help them learn to indicate when they’re not ready, which importantly signals a need for them to get ready.
+The goal is to help them learn to indicate when they’re not ready, which signals a need for them to get ready.
 Therein lies the seed of their self-regulation!

-Ready-not ready cueing helps children move toward larger adaptation and coping skills.
+Ready–not-ready cueing helps children move toward larger adaptation and coping skills.
 A final important point: “Not ready” doesn’t mean, “I don’t have to do this.”
 Rather, it means, “I have to get ready to do this.”

 It is also important to provide sensory-based coping strategies and a clear model for use of these techniques as a means for the child to move from a “not ready” to a “ready” state.

 In learning what “ready” and “not ready” mean, the child should have lots of exposure to the visuals and concepts.
 Make sure you catch your child meeting various daily demands and then indicate that he or she was “ready!”
-This way, they will really learn what “ready” means.
-Also, use the visuals yourself and when you find yourself not ready for something, label it, talk about it and teach your child through your own experience.
+This way, they will learn what “ready” means.
+Also, use the visuals yourself, and when you find yourself not ready for something, label it, talk about it, and teach your child through your own experience.
 Always pair “not ready” with clear examples of coping and preparing for getting ready to meet the demands of the situation.